 IDS does not expect that these provisions would have a significant impact on defense costs.
-The defendant would likely be charged with battery or assault and battery against the pregnant woman.
 The addition of a Class F felony or Class A1 misdemeanor charge for the impact on the unborn child would likely result in a second charge against a defendant for whom IDS would already be obligated to appoint and pay counsel.
 While there may be some modest increase in defense expenditures as a result of the second charge, it is difficult to assign a monetary value.